Safety Information - Induction

 Supervisors may also require students to train in safety courses such as "Working with Chemicals", "Biosafety" or other courses, which require enrolment in the CareerPath system.
 As students do not have direct access to CareerPath, they may access through the University WHS site at http://sydney.edu.au/whs Instructions for student access to CareerPath can also be found in the School Safety Manual (link on right side box and below).

-The School of Biological Sciences Role of the SSC
+The Biological Sciences Role of the SSC

-The School of Biological Sciences Safety Manual
+The Biological Sciences Safety Manual

 The manual contains useful notes for completing the induction form.
 Points in the manual corresponding to those on the induction form are indicated with a tick box.